-Overland Mountain Bike Club is the premier mountain biking organization in the Northern Colorado and Southern Wyoming region, and a federally-registered 501c3 non-profit organization.
-We build trails, maintain trails, teach people how to ride, and patrol trails assisting all user groups.
-But mostly, we just like to get out and ride.
+Overland Mountain Bike Association is the premier mountain biking organization in the Northern Colorado and Southern Wyoming region.
+We are also a federally-registered 501c3 non-profit organization.
+We advocate for more and better trails, build trails, maintain trails, teach people how to ride, and patrol trails assisting all user groups.
+But we also like to get out and ride.
 Join us for a ride sometime.

 Promote the active, healthy sport of mountain biking by providing education and assistance to all trail users, and by working to build and maintain quality, sustainable trails that enhance the mountain biking experience.